 2. COMMUNICATION IS KEY

 Communicate and try to discuss issues as they come up.
-Do not wait until you’re ready to throw your brand new shoe at your partner’s face.
+Do not wait until you’re ready to throw your brand new shoes at your partner’s face.
 If something bugs you, it’s best that they know as soon as possible.
 Habits are hard to break.
 Please don’t let bad communication turn into a habit.

 It’s obvious that it’s important to be completely honest.
 Try your best to not tiptoe around the subject, because it’ll only make it worse down the road.
 And as you’re being completely honest, try to be tender and compassionate towards your partner’s feelings as well.